1. General Information.

 - Device information – manufacturer and device name

-Additionally, Crashlytics provides similar service to Google Anayltics.
-It counts the number of active users and how often they use the app.
-No other information is collected.
+Additionally, Fabric provides Answers, a service similar to Google Anayltics.
+It counts the number of active users, how often they use the app and more.

 Solid Explorer requests following permissions on your device: